On the open TS/ST correspondence: Introduction

-We would like to thank Frederico Ambrosino, Giulio Bonelli, Shi Cheng, Fabrizio Del Monte, Pavlo Gavrylenko, Jie Gu, Saebyeok Jeong, Marcos Mari\~no, Nicolas Orantin, Maximilian Schwick, Alessandro Tanzini and Szabolcs Zakany for interesting and valuable discussions.
-We are also grateful to Fabrizio Del Monte and Marcos Mari\~no for a careful reading of the draft.
+We would like to thank Frederico Ambrosino, Giulio Bonelli, Shi Cheng, Fabrizio Del Monte, Pavlo Gavrylenko, Jie Gu, Saebyeok Jeong, Marcos Mari\~{n}o, Nicolas Orantin, Maximilian Schwick, Alessandro Tanzini, and Szabolcs Zakany for interesting and valuable discussions.
+We are also grateful to Fabrizio Del Monte and Marcos Mari\~{n}o, as well as two anonymous referees, for a careful reading of the draft.
 This work is partially supported by the Swiss National Science Foundation Grant No.~185723 and the NCCR SwissMAP.